nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 ## Note
 - Resource group is a logical grouping.
 Since changing it doesnot change any thing.
-- Resource group is locagical groups doesn't cost
+- Resource group is logical groups doesn't cost
 - To resize one of the VMs in availability set all should have to stop
 -  Add-AzVhd cmdlet uploads an on-premise virtual hard disk to a managed disk or a blob storage account.
 -  The Linux diagnostic extension helps a user monitor the health of a Linux VM running on Microsoft Azure